Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Leptoquark Couplings

 where $i, j = 1, 2, 3$ are the flavor indices, $a, b = 1, 2$ are $SU(2)_L$ indices and $\epsilon^{ab}$ is the $SU(2)$ antisymmetric tensor.
 Expanding Eq.~\eqref{eq:eq1} in terms of the individual components, we obtain the following Lagrangian:

 Here, $U_{\text{PMNS}}$ and $V_{\text{CKM}}$ are the Pontecorvo-Maki-Nakagawa-Sakata (PMNS) and Cabibbo-Kobayashi-Maskawa (CKM) mixing matrices, respectively.
-The non-diagonal components of these matrices do not play any distinctive role in the collider analysis that we pursue. $Y_{ij}$ and $Z_{ij}$ in Eq.~\eqref{eq:eq1} denote the Yukawa coupling matrices.
+The off-diagonal elements of these matrices do not play any distinctive role in the collider analysis that we pursue.

+$Y_{ij}$ and $Z_{ij}$ in Eq.~\eqref{eq:eq1} denote the Yukawa couplings, which we assume to be real in the subsequent discussion.
 In the above equation, $N_R$ denotes the right-chiral component of the RHN field and in the rest of the paper we will use the notation $N$ to denote it in the mass basis.
 Throughout this paper, we consider the RHN to be of Majorana nature, although taking it to be (pseudo-)Dirac will not change our results significantly.
-For simplicity, we consider only one generation of $N$ to be lighter than the sLQ and investigate the discovery prospects of $\widetilde{R}_2$ at the proposed muon collider, considering different mass choices for the RHN, by analyzing final states with muons and light jets.
-Our choice of Yukawa couplings are thus $Y_{12}$ and $Z_{11}$, where $Y_{12}$ describes the interaction of $\widetilde{R}_2$ to a first generation quark and a second generation lepton, and $Z_{11}$ denotes the interaction of $\widetilde{R}_2$ with a first generation quark and $N$.
+For simplicity, we consider only the first-generation of $N$ while investigating the discovery prospects of $\widetilde{R}_2$ at the proposed muon collider, considering different mass choices for the RHN, by analyzing final-states with muons and light jets.
+Our choice of Yukawa couplings are thus $Y_{12}$ and $Z_{11}$, where $Y_{12}$ describes the interaction of $\widetilde{R}_2$ to a first-generation quark and a second-generation lepton, and $Z_{11}$ denotes the interaction of $\widetilde{R}_2$ with a first-generation quark and $N$.
 In addition to the above Yukawa interactions, $N$ also has the following interactions with the SM particles: